Language Does More: Codeswitching

 Black and Latin American people are already underrepresented in the business world, and the expectation from business owners for employees to code switch can both prevent a person who does not use SAE from being hired, and can also discourage people who do not use SAE from applying to a business in the first place, if they worry they will be judged or assume that they will not get the job.

-It is for this reason that there has been a push in recent years for “freedom from code switching”.
-It is not fair to hold biases against different speech patterns and dialects, and therefore it is unethical to expect use of SAE across the board.
-Those who want to use it can and should, but there is no reason that it needs to be the only right way, when other dialects of English can be just as easily understood by all English speakers.
+Because of all this complexity, there has been a push in recent years for “freedom from code switching”.
+Linguistically, it is not justifiable to hold biases against different speech patterns and dialects, especially when these dialects of English can be fairly easily understood by all English speakers.
+Many people now argue that it is actually unethical to expect use of SAE across the board.
+Those who want to use it can and should, but there is no reason that it needs to be the only right way.

 Previous